 Top 10 IT service providers of the year

 - DXC Technologies (merger of CSC and HPE)

 - NTT Data

 Credit: Everest Group 2018

-Everest Group has been ranking service providers individually based on their performance in 26 different categories, including key business lines, geographies, and technologies and categorizing them leaders, star performers, major contenders, or aspirants in each area.
-This is the second year the company consolidated that information for 73 providers to come up with overall rankings for the global outsourcing industry.
+Everest Group has been ranking service providers based on their performance in 26 categories, including key business lines, geographies, and technologies, and categorizing them as leaders, star performers, major contenders, or aspirants in each area.
+This is the third year the company consolidated that information for 73 providers to come up with overall rankings for the global outsourcing industry.

-Top 10 IT outsourcing service providers of the year
+Top 10 IT service provider challengers of 2018

 “It is a well-known fact that enterprises have always had a big-firm bias when it comes to sending RFPs and when thinking of vendor consolidation,” says Singh.
 “Challengers are firms who recognized this challenge and did two things: leveraged their smaller size (and lower burden of legacy) to become nimbler, creating strong focus on client intimacy and focused on their niche, whether it is capital markets, engineering services, or productivity.”

 While the big guys are building new brands, these midsize firms are focused on execution.
 That’s leading to growth of 10 percent or more for the best among them and the winning or large deals they may not have even had a chance to compete for in a different era.
 “What these challengers have done is to create an opening for themselves,” Singh says.
 “Now that a number of them have grown over $1 billion in revenues, scale is not that big an issue.
 Enterprises have realized that excellence exists outside of the vendor groups they have traditionally engaged with; this is an interesting competitive twist to a market heavily leaning on buzzwords, which will bring some focus back on execution excellence in enterprise environments.”